Meet Us at GITEX Africa

 Integrate Facia with your business now and ensure an unmatched security protocol against Deepfake attacks.

 Deepfake technology has crossed the line which it never should have.
 Currently, it is one of the most threatening online crimes that can cost people their entire lives or permanently damage their reputations.
 Many dignified people who have been victims of deepfakes attempted suicides in the worst cases.
 Now, the sky-rocketing number of deepfakes is circling the news daily.
 People need to understand the havoc that deepfake is causing and joint global efforts need to be put into place to curb the worsening situation.
 Deepfake detection online is no less than a challenge especially when a business or an individual is unaware of the threat and their images are manipulated without their consent.
-Facial recognition solutions not only ensure the protection of personal data online but also help people create fool-proof digital facial identities.
+Face recognition solutions not only ensure the protection of personal data online but also help people create fool-proof digital facial identities.
 Once, a business implements a solution like Facia, it is relieved from the worry of deepfake attacks in real time.

 Deepfake refers to an artificially created image or video recording that you might think is real but not because AI manipulated it.